This post may contain affiliate links which won’t change your price but will share some commission.

-This ground turkey pasta recipe with broccoli is a super-easy, family-pleasing dinner ready in less than 30 minutes.
-If you are looking for quick and healthy ground turkey recipes, look no further, because this recipe is the perfect meal for a busy weeknight!
+If you're looking for quick and easy lean ground turkey recipes, look no further, because this recipe is the perfect meal for busy weeknights.

-You don't need to add anything, but to make it go farther, you could round it out with a side salad, and you have everything you need for a great meal.
+You don't need to add anything, but to make it go farther, you could round it out with a simple salad, and you have everything you need for a great meal.
 Even my pickiest eater loves this dish!

 - It doesn't take much time or much brain-power to make this.
 I confess that I'm often a little fried at the end of the workday, and I really don't want to undertake a big project to get dinner on the table!